GlacierMIP/GlacierMIP3/README_0_pre_post_processing.md

 - **Output:** `3_shift_summary_region_characteristics.csv` (more in `README_data.md`)

 ---
 The pre- and postprocessing was done on the OGGM cluster in Bremen.
-Intermediate or preliminary data / test figures or raw data from the individual groups are only available at the OGGM cluster, and not available in the GitHUB reposity or the Zenodo data repository.
+Intermediate or preliminary data / test figures or raw data from the individual groups are only available at the OGGM cluster, and not available in the GitHUB repository or the Zenodo data repository.
 These additional files are mostly in [https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/](https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/) or available by changing respectively the url path as given by the notebooks.
 In case of questions, please ask [Lilian Schuster](mailto:lilian.schuster@uibk.ac.at).